Pustaka-Digital-Media/react-native-fbreader/README.md

 ```

 ## Events
-There is a single `FBReaderViewContentUpdateEvent` event emitted via `DeviceEventEmitter` which sends current page and total pages.
+There is a single `FBReaderViewContentUpdateEvent` event emitted via `DeviceEventEmitter` which sends current page, total pages and chapter info.
 ```js
   const nav = useNavigation();
   useEffect(() => {